ravdy/learnings/Dockerfiles_for_infra.md

-# Docker executers for Infrastructure
+# Docker executor for Infrastructure

 We are using few docker files which needs used as executers. for that we use below docker files